-We have trained a model to classify flight data and checked to see how it is working.
-Now we want to use one of Azure ML’s key features – operationalising the classifier, by publishing an to expose the model we have created.
+We have trained a model to identify diabetes in Pima Indians and checked to see how it is working.
+Now we want to use one of Azure ML’s key features – operationalising the classifier, by publishing an API to expose the model we have created.
 In order to do this, we first need to create a Training Experiment.
 This can then be published to the Azure ML web API service to make it available for other users or applications to use as a web service or a REST endpoint.

 This may sound like a hard task, however once your experiment has been run successfully - there are green ticks by each module you will see a button on the toolbar at the bottom of the screen become active: